bahmutov/code-snippets/README.md

 ## Updating local code snippets

 You can update local code snippets by downloading new versions from this github repository.
-Create a code snippets and copy source from [update-code-snippets.js](update-code-snippets.js).
+Create a new code snippet and copy the source from [update-code-snippets.js](update-code-snippets.js).

 You will run this code snippet in an unusual way.
 First, open any web page, even an empty tab.
 Open the DevTools in **undocked** mode (Command+Option+I on Mac).
 Then open the DevTools **again**, *while focused* on the first DevTools.
 This will open the second DevTools instance with the source for the first DevTools panels.
 If you inspect the `localStorage` variable in the second DevTools window, you will find lots of interesting stuff, including all the code snippets in the `localStorage.scriptSnippets` property.

 Whenever you want to update the your local code snippets in the Chrome DevTools, execute the `update-code-snippets.js` snippet in the second DevTools instance.
 The update script looks at the your current code snippets and tries to download a file with same name from the code snippets github repository (via [RawGit][RawGit]).
 If the remote file has been downloaded successfully, it will replace the snippet.
 After all snippets are checked, reopen the DevTools to load the updated source code.

 ![update code snippets](images/update-code-snippets.png)